 - check if the mother is carrying twins,

-- assess proper functioning of the baby’s heart,
+- assess the proper functioning of the baby’s heart,

 - check whether fetus’ head and limbs are fully structured,